Awele1111/Code-quiz/README.md

 ## Installation

-This page was accomplished with technologies such as React.
-In order to add features to the application, I worked on adding features in the component folder of my react.
-I also utilised react icons.
-I utilized Tailwind which is a css library as well in order to create the application.
+This application was accomplished with technologies such as Javascript, HTML & CSS.
+No necessary installations needed, just click the deployed link below to start/take the quiz

 ## Usage